cristianordonez/carbohydrate-calculator-for-diabetes/README.md

-# Diabetes Recipe Nutrition Calculator
+# Carbohydratate Calculator for T2DM

-A full-stack web app that takes in metrics such as your height and weight, and then gives you how many calories and carbs you should eat per day.
+A full-stack web app that takes in height, weight, age, activity level, and gender to determine daily recommended calories/carbs per meal for someone with Type 2 Diabetes Mellitus.
 Then you can search for recipes with a specific ingredient that match these ranges.
-Helps solve the difficulty of finding recipes that match a certain carb goal to keep your blood sugar levels stable.
+Helps solve the difficulty of determining appropriate carb ranges to keep stable blood sugar levels.

 ## Features & Usage